Can You Use Cat Litter as Perlite? A Complete Guide

 Verdict: While certain types of cat litter may be used in place of perlite, they do not provide the same level of aeration and lightweight structure.

-Can You Use Cat Litter as Perlite in Potting Mix?
+3. How to Use Cat Litter as Perlite in Potting Mix?

 Things to Consider